teramako/AWX.psm/docs/en-US/cmdlets/Register-Group.md

 ## INPUTS

 ### System.UInt64
-Group Id.
+Group Id to be a child.

 ## OUTPUTS

-### AWX.Resources.Group
+### System.Boolean
-Updated Group object.
+Success or Failure

 ## NOTES